 Field Field Value ac- re- The range of IPs to be allocated to remotely access the VPN clients.
-The first IP in count mote.access.vpn.clien ent. ipearagege is used by the VPN server. ac- al- al- If false, users will not be able to create public templates. count ac- use.system.public.ips If true and if an account has one or more dedicated public IP ranges, IPs are acquired count from the system pool after all the IPs dedicated to the account have been consumed. ac- use.system.guest.vlans If true and if an account has one or more dedicated guest VLAN ranges, VLANs are count allocated from the system pool after all the VLANs dedicated to the account have been consumed. clus- clus- The percentage, as a value between 0 and 1, of allocated storage utilization above ter ter.storage.allocated.c apubithind tiffs attions that the storage is below the threshold. clus- clus- The percentage, as a value between 0 and 1, of storage utilization above which alerts ter ter.storage.capacity.nd tiancasiontthrashind divailable storage is below the threshold. clus- clus- The percentage, as a value between 0 and 1, of cpu utilization above which alerts are ter city_motifiat a his a that de CPU is below the threshold. clus- clus- The percentage, as a value between 0 and 1, of memory utilization above which alerts ter ter.memory.allocated. capacity in the fight in the back of the state of the sta clus- clus- The percentage, as a value between 0 and 1, of CPU utilization above which alloca- ter ter.cpu.allocated.capa cityxsisablethxatshould at cluster from further usage.
-Keep the corresponding notification 1 1 threshold lower than this value to be notified beforehand. clus- clus- The percentage, as a value between 0 and 1, of memory utilization above which ter ter.memory.allocated. caplacitytolisablethisablethisablethat cluster from further usage.
-Keep the corresponding noti- · fication threshold lower than this value to be notified beforehand. clus- cpu.overprovisioning. factored for CPU over-provisioning calculation; the available CPU will be the mathe- ter matical product of actualCpuCapacity and cpu.overprovisioning.factor. clus- mem.overprovisioning g.
-Idsed for memory over-provisioning calculation. ter - clus- vmware.reserve.cpu Specify whether or not to reserve CPU when not over-provisioning; In case of CPU ter over-provisioning, CPU is always reserved. clus- vmware.reserve.mem Specify whether or not to reserve memory when not over-provisioning; In case of ter memory over-provisioning memory is always reserved. zone pool.storage.allocated .cTpacptgrdissablethnessholdlue between 0 and 1, of allocated storage utilization above which allocators will disable that pool because the available allocated storage is be- low the threshold. zone pool.storage.capacity. distreleptenceshtage, as a value between 0 and 1, of storage utilization above which al- locators will disable the pool because the available storage capacity is below the threshold. zone stor- Used for storage over-provisioning calculation; available storage will be the mathe- • • • fartatical product of actualStorageSize and storage.overprovisioning.factor. zone net- Default data transfer rate in megabits per second allowed in a network. work.throttling.rate zone guest.domain.suffix Default domain name for VMs inside a virtual networks with a router. zone router.template.xen Name of the default router template on Xenserver. zone router.template.kvm Name of the default router template on KVM. zone - reName of the default router template on VMware. zone en- Enable or diable dynamically scaling of a VM. able.dynamic.scale.vn zone use.external.dns Bypass internal DNS, and use the external DNS1 and DNS2 zone blacklisted.routes Routes that are blacklisted cannot be used for creating static routes for a VPC Private Gateway.
+The first IP in count internance is used by the VPN server. ac- al- If false, users will not be able to create public templates. count low.public.user.templa ac- use.system.public.ips If true and if an account has one or more dedicated public IP ranges, IPs are acquired count from the system pool after all the IPs dedicated to the account have been consumed. ac- use.system.guest.ylan s If true and if an account has one or more dedicated guest VLAN ranges, VLANs are count allocated from the system pool after all the VLANs dedicated to the account have been consumed. clus- clus- The percentage, as a value between 0 and 1, of allocated storage utilization above ter apubithmdtiffs attion that the storage is below the threshold. clus- clus- The percentage, as a value between 0 and 1, of storage utilization above which alerts ter tidicastiontthats had day ailable storage is below the threshold. clus- clus- The percentage, as a value between 0 and 1, of cpu utilization above which alerts are ter city mothat abio at laids the CPU is below the threshold. clus- clus- The percentage, as a value between 0 and 1, of memory utilization above which alerts ter eapacsign thirtication thirteshold emory is below the threshold. clus- clus- The percentage, as a value between 0 and 1, of CPU utilization above which allocater ter.cpu.allocated.capa cityudisablethadshoothat cluster from further usage.
+Keep the corresponding notification threshold lower than this value to be notified beforehand. clus- clus- The percentage, as a value between 0 and 1, of memory utilization above which ter ter.memory.allocated. caplacitation about the corresponding noti- - fication threshold lower than this value to be notified beforehand. clus- cpu.overprovisioning. faction for CPU over-provisioning calculation; the available CPU will be the matheter matical product of actualCpuCapacity and cpu.overprovisioning.factor. clus- mem.overprovisioning .Idstorfor memory over-provisioning calculation. ter clus- vmware.reserve.cpu Specify whether or not to reserve CPU when not over-provisioning; In case of CPU ter over-provisioning, CPU is always reserved. clus- vmware.reserve.mem Specify whether or not to reserve memory when not over-provisioning; In case of ter memory over-provisioning memory is always reserved. zone pool.storage.allocated capacity redestable threshold ue between 0 and 1, of allocated storage utilization above which allocators will disable that pool because the available allocated storage is be- low the threshold. zone pool.storage.capacity. distance of the standard of th locators will disable the pool because the available storage capacity is below the threshold. zone stor- Used for storage over-provisioning calculation; available storage will be the mathe- Cantentical product of actualStorageSize and storage.overprovisioning.factor. zone net- Default data transfer rate in megabits per second allowed in a network. work.throttling.rate zone guest.domain.suffix Default domain name for VMs inside a virtual networks with a router. zone router.template.xen Name of the default router template on Xenserver. zone router.template.kvm Name of the default router template on KVM. zone - reName of the default router template on VMware. zone en- Enable or diable dynamically scaling of a VM. able.dynamic.scale.vn zone use.external.dns Bypass internal DNS, and use the external DNS1 and DNS2 zone blacklisted.routes Routes that are blacklisted cannot be used for creating static routes for a VPC Private Gateway.